Marriott criticized after ferry stranded tourists on St. Thomas

 "We don't have food or water or places to go.
 We are stranded."

-In an interview with Forbes that Marriott included in its response to NBC News, the executive who oversaw the rescue operation from the U.S. mainland said the company "did everything we could to help" the 35 people who were not Marriott guests, "ultimately to no avail."
+In an interview with Forbes that Marriott included in its response to NBC News, the executive who oversaw the rescue operation from the U.S. mainland said the company "did everything we could to help" the 35 people who were not Marriott guests at its properties, "ultimately to no avail."

 "The security personnel employed by the dock company would not — and we asked them repeatedly — allow them through the port gates and boarding area, because they were not on the manifest we prepared in advance, as a requirement for the boat to depart for international waters," said Tim Sheldon, president of the Caribbean and Latin America for Marriott International.